bwmarrin/snowflake/README.md

 ### Usage

 Import the package into your project then construct a new flake Node using a unique node number from 0 to 1023.
 With the node object call the Generate() method to generate and return a unique snowflake ID.

-Also MarshalJSON and UnmarshalJSON methods are provided to easily use these ID's with a JSON API.
+Keep in mind that each node you create must have a unique node number, even across multiple servers.
+If you do not keep node numbers unique the generator cannot guarantee unique IDs across all nodes.

 **Example Program:**